IBM/CryoRL-pytorch/README.md

 ### Step 0: Assembling Dataset

-Firstly, to have the .png files understood by our model, they must be organized into "training" and "validate" folders based on their respective label.
+Firstly to have the .png files understood by our model, they must be organized into "training" and "validate" folders based on their respective label.
 See the file structure below for reference:

 <img width="213" alt="Screen Shot 2022-08-10 at 3 21 30 PM" src="https://user-images.githubusercontent.com/109689432/184002307-ae7eb954-aeba-4f7f-b88a-a98433a6bc47.png">